hail-is/hail/hail/www/index.md

 ### Citing Hail

 If you use Hail for published work, please cite the software.
+We maintain a [list of publications and projects](references.md) that have used Hail and would like to know about your work.
 You can get a citation for the version of Hail you installed by executing:

 ```python